Why The Fuel Valve Is Important On Small Gas Engines

 Any time vibration causes the carburetor float to drop in the float chamber, pressure is reduced against the needle valve.
 Reduced pressure against the needle valve allows pressurized fuel from the fuel tank to pass through the valve.

 If this happens frequently, fuel will overfill the float chamber, flood down the throat of the carburetor, and flow into the cylinder through the open intake valve.

-Fuel within the cylinder will also slowly drain past the piston rings, diluting the oil in the crank case.
+Fuel within the cylinder will also slowly drain past the piston rings, diluting the oil in the crankcase.
+This degrades the quality of the oil and poses a significant risk to the system.
 If the engine manages to start with diluted oil, severe and premature engine damage will follow.

 When the fuel rises to a specific level, the float rises.
-When the buoyancy of the float is balanced with the fuel pressure, the needle valve shuts off the fuel passage, thereby maintaining the fuel at the predetermined level.
+When the float's buoyancy balances with the fuel pressure, the needle valve shuts off the fuel passage, thereby maintaining the fuel at the predetermined level.

 Shutting off the fuel valve prevents the engine from flooding while being transported, but it also prevents flooding due to contamination in the float valve and extends the life of the float valve by decreasing pressure on it.